JPRA-Dev/ImageShare/README.md

 Description : The objective of this project was to "non-identically" reproduce the Pinterest platform.

 Warning: I'm having some troubles with the database where the images get deleted after some time.
+If you register and add they work perfectly.
+But after they will eventually disappear.
 It will be solved when we change to the new database server.